Jubatian/rrpge-spec/specs/userlib/dlist.rst

 offset of the render command list adjusted accordingly.
 The display list column is not affected if the source falls entirely off-display.

+The render commands in the render command list take 2 words each, and are in Big Endian order (high word first).

 PRAM pointers 1, 2 and 3 are used and not preserved.